valteem/cpp-my-playground/layouts/testing/config/README.md

-Examples of VS Code confuguaration files for running and debugging tests
+Examples of VS Code configuration files for running and debugging tests